rehanadi30/rehanadi30/README.md

 ## About Me

-Hey My Name is Rehan Adi Satrya, I'm a final year Informatics Engineering student at Institut Teknologi Bandung.
-I am a Tech Enthusiast.
+Hey my name is Rehan Adi Satrya, I'm a final year Informatics Engineering student at Institut Teknologi Bandung.
+I am a Mobile Developer and a Wordpress Developer.
 Looking forward to learn new skills and add them in the list.

 <!-- ## Coding Profiles